open5e/open5e/source/equipment/magic-items/bag-of-holding.rst

 begin to suffocate.

-Placing a *bag of holding* inside an extradimensional space created by a :ref:`srd:handy-haversack`, :ref:`srd:portable hole`, or similar item instantly destroys both items and opens a gate to the Astral Plane.
+Placing a *bag of holding* inside an extradimensional space created by a :ref:`srd:handy-haversack`, :ref:`srd:portable-hole`, or similar item instantly destroys both items and opens a gate to the Astral Plane.
 The gate originates where the one item was placed inside the other.
 Any creature within 10 feet of the gate is sucked through it to a random location on the Astral